 Since 1971, AMFA has frequently organized and hosted exhibitions and installations dedicated to the work of Black artists, often leading to acquisitions.
-Highlights of works on paper acquired over the years include Bill Traylor-whose first solo exhibition was organized by AMFA-Man with Red Vest and Cane (circa 1939-42); Charles White, Children's Games II (1976); works from Jacob Lawrence's The Migration Series (1996), and works from the exhibition 30 Americans, in 2015.
+Highlights of works on paper acquired over the years include Bill Traylor-whose first solo exhibition was organized by AMFA-Man with Red Vest and Cane (circa 1939-42); Charles White, Children's Games II (1976); and Jacob Lawrence's Carpenter Series #2 (1981).